SaeeSaadat/Realtime-NMR-Multicore-MixedCriticality-Scheduler/README.md

 If the mode is `report`, the program will generate two csv reports in the `reports` folder.
 One for the tasks and one for the core assignments. the name of the report will correspond to the config file and the assignment method used for the tasks.

-## UUniFast task generation
-Task generation based on the UUniFast algorithm is done based on [This Paper](https://sharif.edu/~ansari/pdfs/LETR-MC.pdf)

 ## Config
 The config file is a YML file that contains the following fields:
 - `random_seed`: The seed used for generating random numbers.
 (Optional for consistent results)